xuan3986/academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Jiaxuan Liu is a senior student majoring in computer science and technology at Northwestern Polytechnical University.
-He has been recommended to the University of Science and Technology of China for postgraduate study.
-He is doing research at the National Engineering Lib of Speech and Language Information Processing and is engaged in the field of speech synthesis.
+Jiaxuan Liu is a postgraduate at the University of Science and Technology of China.
+He graduated with distinction from Northwestern Polytechnical University, ranking first in his undergraduate program and receiving multiple scholarships and honors.
+Since 2022, he has been involved in algorithm research in the field of text-to-speech, with internships at the ASLP Lab, Huawei, and iFLYTEK Co.Ltd.
+To date, he has published several academic papers.

 {style="text-align: justify;"}